MarcoDorantes/XlsxCommand/README.md

     | Export-WorksheetXlsx $home\Documents\FirstSixProcesses.xlsx
 ```

-### 2. Create an Excel XLSX Worksheet with given cell formatting by property relative position.
+### 2. Create an Excel Workbook (XLSX) of one Worksheet tab with given cell formatting by column relative position.
 This example writes the same values as the example #1 and specifies the cell data type and cell horizontal alignment for the corresponding data cells by property relative position:
 ```
 Import-Module XlsxCommand